-9 Rights of custody 9.
-Acquisition and exercise of rights See Articles 3 and 5 s of custody a) Do rights of custody arise by operation of law in your State?
-Please specify the relevant legislation and provisions and indicate how the legislation may be accessed, e.g., website, or provide a copy ✓ Yes, go to question b)☐ No, go to question c) b) To whom are rights of custody attributed by operation of law?
-See Articles 3 and 5 Please specify the relevant legislation and provisions and indicate how the legislation may be accessed, e.g., website, or provide a copy Please explain: The Care of Children Act 2004 is the Act which defines parents' rights and responsibilities in relation to their children.
-Under the Care of Children Act 2004 both parents are usually automatically guardians of the child at birth.
-Where a father is not automatically a guardian he can become a guardian by having his details included (with the consent of the mother), on the child's birth certificate, or apply to the court to be appointed a guardian.
-New Zealand translated the Convention provisions into subpart 4 of the Care of Children Act 2004.
-Those parts of the Convention derived from Articles 3 and 5 have been translated into s 97.
-Other relevant sections include ss 15 and 16, the sections defining guardianship rights in this jurisdiction and how those rights are exercised.
-The cumulative effect of these sections is that if a parent enjoys rights of guardianship then he/she will have rights of custody pursuant to the Convention.
-A copy of the legislation may be found at: www.legislation.govt.nz c) By what other methods can a person or institution acquire rights of custody? ☐ Judicial decision ☐ Administrative decision ☐ Agreement having legal effect ☐ Other (please specify): d) How, if at all, can the attribution of rights of custody be modified? ☑ By order of a judicial or administrative authority ☑ By written agreement ☑ It depends upon how the rights of custody were acquired (please specify): ☐ Other (please specify): e) How, if at all, can rights of custody be terminated? ☑ By order of a judicial or administrative authority ☐ By written agreement ☐ It depends upon how the rights of custody were acquired (please specify): ☐ Other (please specify):

-f) Prior to any order determining the issue, who generally has the right to determine the child's residence?
+9 9 Rights of custody 9.
+9.1 Acquisition and exercise of rights of custody See Articles 3 and 5 a) Do rights of custody arise by operation of law in your State?
+Please specify the relevant legislation and provisions and indicate how the legislation may be accessed, e.g., website, or provide a copy b) To whom are rights of custody attributed by operation of law?
+See Articles 3 and 5 Please specify the relevant legislation and provisions and indicate how the legislation may be accessed, e.g., website, or provide a copy Please explain: The father and/or the mother Civil and Commercial Code Section 1566 A child is subject to parental power as long as he is not sui juris.
+The parental power is exercised by the father or the mother in any of the following cases: (1) the father or the mother is dead; (2) It is uncertain whether the father or the mother is living or dead; (3) the father or the mother has been adjudged incompetent or quasai-incompetent; (4) the father or the mother is placed in a hospital by reason of mental infirmity; (5) the parental power has been granted to the father or the mother by an order of the Court; (6) the father and the mother make an agreement as provided by law to be able to do so. c) By what other methods can a person or institution acquire rights of custody? ☐ Judicial decision ☐ Administrative decision ☐ Agreement having legal effect ☐ Other (please specify): d) How, if at all, can the attribution of rights of custody be modified? ☑ By order of a judicial or administrative authority ☐ By written agreement ☐ It depends upon how the rights of custody were acquired (please specify): ☐ Other (please specify): e) How, if at all, can rights of custody be terminated? ☑ By order of a judicial or administrative authority ☐ By written agreement ☐ It depends upon how the rights of custody were acquired (please specify): ☐ Other (please specify): f) Prior to any order determining the issue, who generally has the right to determine the child's residence?
+Please explain: judicial authority 10 Proceedings for Return 10 .1 Organisation of competent autho rities a) Does your State limit the number of judicial or administrative authorities who can hear return applications under the Convention? (i.e., has your State "concentrated jurisdiction" in respect of applications under the Convention) ☐ Yes ☐ No b) If possible, please state exactly how many courts or administrative authorities and how many judges or relevant decision-makers can Courts / administrative authorities: Judges / decision-makers: